 Send the relevant portions of your Human Resources policy to CHPCA for evaluation and complete our online application.
 Qualified companies are then able to proudly display the logo as well as receive valuable awareness and educational programs and information from CHPCA that you may distribute to your employees at no cost to your organization.
-There is an annual administration fee of $100 that helps defray the cost of application and the ongoing running the program.
-In turn we will also give you an Organizational Membership in CHPCA which gives you access to even more resources such as our biannual newsletter, AVISO.

 The Canadian Hospice Palliative Care Association and its Champion’s Council will award the designation of a CCC if your company meets at least three out of five of the following criteria:

 Your company has an HR policy that endorses the Compassionate Care Benefit (CCB).

 Your employees’ jobs are protected while they access the CCB.

 Compassionate Care leave could provide employees with income top-up of benefits over and above the job protected family medical EI benefits leave offered through the provinces and the Federal EI program.

 Your company has a caregiver accommodation policy that allows for support and flexibility within economic reason.